-- 5.1 The Course and Circulation Pattern is shown in Appendix A, and will also be displayed at Registration.
+5.1 The Course and Circulation Pattern are shown in the Competitor Instructions and will also be displayed at Registration.
 It is the responsibility of all attending clubs to make their crews aware of the course and the circulation pattern.
-Any changes will be briefed as required. - 5.2 Umpires may issue an official warning or disqualify any crews failing to follow the Circulation Pattern or failing to obey Officials' instructions. - 5.3 The course will be opened in good time for the first race.
-No crews shall boat until the course is opened and the 'no entry' signs have been removed from the pontoons. - 5.4 Crews shall not boat more than 40 minutes prior to their race time, unless permission has been granted by the Head of Control Commission.
+Any changes will be briefed as required.

+5.2 Umpires may issue an official warning or disqualify any crews failing to follow the Circulation Pattern or failing to obey Officials' instructions.

+5.3 The course will be opened in good time for the first race.
+No crews shall boat until the course is opened and the 'no entry' signs have been removed from the pontoons.

+5.4 Crews shall not boat more than 30 minutes prior to time trials and 40 minutes prior to side-by-side racing, unless permission has been granted by the Head of Control Commission.

-- 5.5 There is no formally arranged practice session on the Friday evening before the regatta though individual crews may make their own arrangements with the NWSC.
-There are no training sessions before racing commences. - 5.6 Crews using the River Trent for training during the race weekend do so entirely at their own risk and must make their own safety arrangements.
-They must ensure their boat is licensed to be on the river and they must follow the river circulation pattern. - 5.7 There are six pontoons available for launchings and landings.
+5.5 There is no formally arranged practice session on the Thursday evening before the regatta, though individual crews may make their own arrangements with the NWSC.
+There are no training sessions before or after racing during the competition.

+5.6 Crews using the River Trent for training during the competition period do so entirely at their own risk and must make their own safety arrangements.
+They must ensure their boat is licensed to be on the river and they must follow the river circulation pattern.

+5.7 There are six pontoons available for launchings and landings.
 Launching will be from the two pontoons furthest from the National Watersports Centre building and the Country Park pontoon, with bowballs pointing towards the start.

 Landing will be at the two pontoons nearest to the National Watersports Centre building.
 Only para/adaptive crews may use the Para pontoon.
-Pontoon Marshals or Umpires will co-ordinate use of the pontoons.
+Marshals or Umpires will co-ordinate use of the pontoons.